 But because symptoms such as these often begin years before your periods become majorly affected, it’s all too easy to overlook or dismiss them as an irritating but natural result of a busy modern lifestyle.

 Even when symptoms such as lighter or heavier bleeding, mood swings, anxiety, sleep disruption, diminishing sex drive, vaginal discomfort or slight incontinence when laughing or sneezing become more noticeable, many women fail to connect the dots, dismissing or confusing them with PMS.

 Peri-menopausal changes may be felt all over the body and can continue for anything from two to ten years, and sometimes even longer.

 Eventually, more obvious physical signs such as hot flushes, night sweats and/or palpitations, thinning hair, brain fog, memory lapses, loss of skin tone, and increasing gaps between and eventual absence of periods for a full 12 months will make it clear that you’ve transitioned into full menopause.

 How you approach menopause determines your experience of it

-A safe, simple and effective way to achieve relief from the symptoms right from the outset is with the LadyCare device, which is proven to help 71% of women restore balance to the autonomic nervous system (ANS*).
-LadyCare not only alleviates the physical, mental and emotional symptoms of all stages of the menopause without drugs, without hormones, and without any negative side effects; it also helps to improve your overall wellbeing.
+A safe, simple and effective way to help relief from the symptoms right from the outset is with the LadyCare device, which is reported to help 71% of women restore balance to the autonomic nervous system (ANS*).

 * The ANS is responsible for controlling stress reactions such as sweating, body temperature, circulation, heart rate, and other bodily functions.
 For more information on how LadyCare works, and the role the ANS plays in perimenopause and menopause, click here.